Polly Rosenbaum

 Edwynne Cutler "Polly" Rosenbaum (September 4, 1899 – December 28, 2003) was a teacher and politician who was Arizona's longest-serving state legislator, representing Gila County in the Arizona House of Representatives for 46 years.

 Life and career before entering the state legislature

 Polly Rosenbaum was born Edwynne Cutler in Ollie, Iowa, in 1899.
-She moved to Colorado as a child and attended the University of Colorado, where she graduated in 1922 with a bachelor's degree in history and political science.
+She moved to Colorado as a child and attended the University of Colorado Boulder, where she graduated in 1922 with a bachelor's degree in history and political science.
 She taught school in Iowa, Colorado, and in Lusk, Wyoming, and undertook graduate study at the University of Southern California, which awarded her a master's degree in education in 1929.
 In 1929 she moved to Hayden, Arizona, a mining town, to take a teaching job.
 She supplemented her teacher's pay by working as a secretary for the Inspiration Consolidated Copper Company.

 Polly Cutler's secretarial work took her to the Arizona State Capitol in Phoenix, where she met Representative William "Rosey" Rosenbaum, whom she married in 1939.
 Rosey Rosenbaum, who represented Gila County, later became Speaker of the House.